|Use your mouse

 the Canadian government in their settlement with Japanese Canadians for loss of

-She returned to teach history at the University of British Columbia where she
+1940.
+In 1943 she returned to teach history at the University of British Columbia where she

 works which enlighten readers on the history of British Columbia.
 She was a major